SystemRDL/PeakRDL/docs/community.rst

 Below is a list of other PeakRDL plugins created by community members.

-If you've made your own plugin, feel free to `open a PR to add yours <https://github.com/SystemRDL/PeakRDL/edit/main/docs/community.rst>`_ to this list.
+If you've made your own plugin, feel free to `open a pull request to add yours <https://github.com/SystemRDL/PeakRDL/edit/main/docs/community.rst>`_ to this list.